zingarelli/zingarelli/README.md

 - [Robotron](https://github.com/zingarelli/robotron-2000): in this project I learned how to manipulate the DOM using JavaScript.
 It's a responsive and interactive page where the user can personalize their own robot (Robotron), by selecting its color and choosing how many of different parts the robot will have.
 [View it online](https://robotron2000-js-dom.vercel.app).

 - [Say the number](https://github.com/zingarelli/say-the-secret-number): a simple game where the user has to guess the number by saying it aloud.
 It was used the Web Speech API for speech recognition.
 [View it online](https://zingarelli.github.io/say-the-secret-number/) (use Google Chrome for a better support of the Web Speech API).

+- [Alura Books](https://github.com/zingarelli/alura-books): Beside the home page described in the HTML | CSS topic, Alura Books also has a form page and a books page.
+In form page, we use JavaScript to fetch address data from an API to autofill some inputs.
+In books page, we use JavaScript to work with arrays.
+[View it online](https://zingarelli.github.io/alura-books/).

 ---